 During the day it felt safe to walk around Plaza de Armas, but at night you should be cautious.
 Day or night keep your belongings hidden from view so as not to entice theft.
 There are still many areas in each city which you should avoid, but the typical tourist areas are generally safe.

-Coming Next – Pre-Incan Cultures in Trujillo, Peru
+Coming Next – Pre-Incan Sites in Trujillo, Peru

 To read about more of our adventures go to Destinations.